virtualcitySYSTEMS/map-plugin-cli/README.md

 npx vcmplugin serve
 ```
 The dev mode gives you complete debug information on all integrated libraries (@vcmap/core, ol etc.)
-By default this command will launch a dev server at localhost:8008 using
+By default, this command will launch a dev server at localhost:8008 using
 the @vcmap/ui peer dependency package of your plugin as its base.
 You can provide an alternate map config if you wish.